orthecreedence/drakma-async/README.md

 ### Unimplemented
 Some things haven't been put in that are worth mentioning

-##### SSL
-Since `http-client-stream` in cl-async needs to intercept the incoming request, it must be able to decode the data before it receives it.
-If SSL is implemented in drakma (like it is currently), http-stream will have no idea when the response has finished.

-In order to work around this, I may use SSL through libevent since it supports it natively.
-Obviously, I will try to mimick/copy the parameters and functionality that drakma provides as closely as possible.

 ##### content -> :continuation
 Passing `:continuation` as the value to `:content` is not implemented.
 Doing so is more than possible, but would change the interface slightly and I want to